 - E-coat lab

 This is the water-based paint that fills the e-coat tank.
 Once a DC voltage is applied between the anode and cathode a thin protective is developed over the ware.
 Cathodic e-coat paint is the most popular and the other type is called anodic that is used for steel items used indoors.
 E-coat paint has many properties that can be measured.
-UFS provides instruments for the following -
+UFS provides some of these instruments.

 The conductivity of the paint is a measure of its relative resistance to the flow of the electrical current.
 The higher the conductivity the lower is its resistance and the lower the conductivity the higher is the resistance since conductivity and resistance are inversely related.
 UFS recommends JP Tech's Conductivity Monitors and Controllers.
 The JP Tech conductivity sensor is toroidal shaped and well-suitable for e-coat paint.
 The basic unit is a monitor function and the other versions can control pumps.